congw729/congw729/README.md

 - 👋 Hi, I’m Alicia@congw729
-- The latest updates on [MindSpore - StableDiffusionv2](https://github.com/mindspore-lab/mindone/tree/master/examples/stable_diffusion_v2) 🔥
-- I’m interested in machine learning, [counterfactual explanations in explainable AI](https://sites.google.com/view/kdd-2021-counterfactual) and [diffusion models](https://github.com/congw729/congw729_log/blob/main/DiffusionModels/readme.md) in text to image/video generation.
+-  I’m interested in fulfilling the gap between human concepts and machine behavior.
-- I’m currently learning diffusion models, reviewing the basic knowledge of 🍉Watermelon Book and keeping track on SOTA models/algorithms.
-Check my updates on this repo:  [Link](https://github.com/congw729/congw729_log/)
-- 💞️ I’m looking to collaborate on any tasks using diffusion models (by MindSpore)!
+- 💞️ I’m looking to collaborate on any tasks on vLLM and multi-modal models!
 - 📫 How to reach me: cwangca[at]connect.ust.hk

-😆 Feel free to drop me an email. 动动小手就是我们缘分的开始！
+😆 Feel free to drop me an email.

 <!---
 congw729/congw729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.